 As for the first question, we all know that people make mistakes, but we can prevent ourselves from them.

-As for the second question, if you are working in a team, you probably see that your team member write code in a bit different style, which you usually do (extra spaces, additional scopes, or brackets).
+As for the second question, if you work in a team, you probably see your team member write code in a slightly different style than you normally do (extra spaces, additional scopes, or brackets).
 As for me, I prefer a consistent code style with predefined rules, which each team member follows.
 But even if you defined some config files, it doesn't matter that all will follow them.
-So we need additional steps which will check all our configuration before publishing the code.
+So we need additional steps which will check all our configurations before publishing the code.